sabide/sabide.github.io/projects.md

 This method is known for the small computation stencil  while allowing accurate approximations.
 The compact schemes has the advantage of favorable dispersive error and dissipative error properties when compared to explicit schemes.
 However, this method has a drawback as it is implicit and requires solving a diagonal matrix system to evaluate interpolations or derivatives at all grid points.
-A the Hermitian formulation's excellent stability properties make it a popular choice for higher-order numerical solvers for the Navier-Stokes Equations.
+So it remains a challenge to solve elliptical problems optimally with modern HPC... part of my work is devoted to this.

 <div class="post-container">
     <div class="post-content">
-        <h3 class="post-title"> Compact schemes between local and global approximation  </h3>
+        <h3 class="post-title"> HOCS-cube  a research code </h3>
         <p>
 			In this collaboration with Bosch, we propose a real-time marker-less system to see through cars.
 			For this purpose, two cars are equipped with cameras and an appropriate wireless communication system.